 What are the risks associated with beating heart surgery?

 Beating Heart Surgery or off-pump CABG comes with fewer complications as compared to CABG with a heart-lung machine.
 Risks vary according to the medical conditions of the patient, age, and other factors.
 In the future, the patient might need other CABG surgery after going for an off-pump CABG.
 Hence, the patient must clear all his concerns beforehand.
 Although off-pump CABG has provided positive outcomes to numerous patients, it still has some associated risks that include bleeding, infection, irregular heartbeats, kidney failure, blood clots causing a heart attack or stroke, complications from anaesthesia, etc. Age and other medical conditions may also contribute to these risks.

-How to get ready for Beating Heart Surgery?
+How to get ready for beating heart surgery?

 Do not drink or eat after midnight or before the surgery.

-Stop smoking before operation.
+Stop smoking before the operation.